digitallyinduced/ihp/Guide/package-management.markdown

 All nix packages installed for your project are using this specific version of nixpkgs.

-You can change the nixpkgs version by updating the `nixPkgsRev` and `nixPkgsSha256` to your custom values and then running `make -B .envrc` to rebuild the dev env.
+You can change the nixpkgs version by updating the `nixPkgsRev` and `nixPkgsSha256` to your custom values and then running `make -B .envrc` to rebuild the development environment.

-We highly recommend to only use nixpkgs versions which are provided by IHP because these are usually verified to be working well with all the packages used by IHP.
-Additionally you will need to build a lot of packages from source as they will not be available in the digitally induced binary cache.
+We highly recommend only using nixpkgs versions which are provided by IHP because these are usually verified to be working well with all the packages used by IHP.
+Additionally, you will need to build a lot of packages from source code as they will not be available in the digitally induced binary cache.

 ### Binary Cache

 When installing IHP, the `ihp-new` tool will add the `digitallyinduced.cachix.org` binary cache to your nix system.
 This binary cache provides binaries for all IHP packages and commonly used dependencies for all nixpkgs versions used by IHP.

-When you are using packages which are not in the binary cache and thus are compiled from source very often, we highly recommend to set up your own [cachix binary cache](https://cachix.org/) and use it next to the default `digitallyinduced.cachix.org` cache.
+When you are using packages that are not in the binary cache and thus are compiled from source code very often, we highly recommend setting up your own [cachix binary cache](https://cachix.org/) and use it next to the default `digitallyinduced.cachix.org` cache.